football player Thiago alcantara snapshot_rating

 One-click export to a shareable PDF report: suitable for submissions, presentations, or client deliverables, with consistent layout and easy archiving.

-Besides the report deliverables, Athlemetrics Predictor also outputs a structured data pack for comparisons, secondary visualizations, or integration into your own product workflows.
+Beyond the report deliverables, Athlemetrics Predictor also outputs a structured data pack for comparisons, secondary visualizations, or integration into your own product workflows.

 Rating Package